Creates a package specification in PolarDB for Oracle.

 ] [, ...]

 CREATE PACKAGE creates a package specification.
-CREATE OR REPLACE TRIGGER either creates a new package specification or replaces an existing specification.
+CREATE OR REPLACE PACKAGE creates a new package specification or replaces an existing one.

-If you specify a schema name, the package is created in the specified schema.
-Otherwise, the package is created in the current schema.
-The name of the new package cannot be the same as an existing package in the same schema.
-If you want to update the definition of an existing package, you can use the CREATE OR REPLACE PACKAGE command.
+If you specify a schema name, the package is created in that schema.
+Otherwise, it is created in the current schema.
+A new package name must be unique within its schema.
+To update an existing package definition, use CREATE OR REPLACE PACKAGE.

 Parameters